rfabbri/vxl-1/README.md

 git merge --ff-only vxl/master  # ff-only is to ensure vxl-master is really tracking vxl/master git co master

+# When updating 'utils', there's no utils-orig; its not central to LEMSVPE
 cd vxl-orig
 git pull
 cd ..